debanjandas9999/Backgammon/README.md

 Program - Backgammon

-Sprint 2 Objective -  To display the board with all the checkers on it along with a information panel and a text panel.
+Objective -  To display the board with all the checkers on it along with a information panel and a text panel.
 The checkers should move aftert the dice is rolled.

 Work Approach - The entire project load has been equally divided among three of the team members.
 Shrey and myself, Debanjan have worked together to implement the board.
 We have painted the board using java swing and the paint component function where the class extends JComponent.